-To be clear, in Whole Psychiatry, we strive to reduce the use of medication through assessment and treatment of nutrition, hormones, gastrointestinal disorders, immune and inflammatory pathways, detoxification, social rhythm therapy, and educational and supportive psychotherapy.
-Nevertheless, medications may be needed, although in lower doses and with less polypharmacy.

-Medications for Bipolar Disorder fall into three categories

-As it reads | To be clear, in Whole Psychiatry, we strive to reduce the use of medication through assessment and treatment of nutrition, hormones, gastrointestinal disorders, immune and inflammatory pathways, detoxification, social rhythm therapy, and educational and supportive psychotherapy.
+To be clear, in Whole Psychiatry and Brain Recovery Center, we strive to reduce the use of medication through assessment and treatment of nutrition, hormones, gastrointestinal disorders, immune and inflammatory pathways, detoxification, social rhythm therapy, and educational and supportive psychotherapy.
 Nevertheless, medications may be needed, although in lower doses and with less polypharmacy.

 Medications for Bipolar Disorder fall into three categories